-The BZE is a compact and versatile option.
+The BZE 40-Inch Extendable is a compact and versatile option.
 It can fold into a super portable profile and also offers a screw-tightened mount, 40 inches of extension, and a tripod.
 With a mount adapter, it can accommodate other cameras than a cell phone, such as a GoPro, further increasing the versatility of a "do anything" device.
-Its screw tightening mount system securely held our devices, even during the entire duration of our shake test.
+Its screw-tightening mount system securely held our devices, even during the entire duration of our shake test.
 As we carried this product around the mountains, we never felt that it was too bulky or heavy to bring along, regardless of the backpack used.
 Lastly, our drop tests revealed that the BZE was as durable as it was versatile.

 The BZE fits a lot in a relatively small package, but we found the tripod legs less inspiring on uneven ground.
 Additionally, there was a bit of wiggle in the telescoping extensions, though this may not be a concern for many users, with device mounting security being the priority.
 The BZE is best for those wanting a model that focuses on versatility and cell phone holding security.

-The Vproof offers an incredibly streamlined product that was both our lightest and smallest (when stowed) product in the entire review.
-This design is incredibly simple, with a remote shutter built into the handle (not removable), and extensions are made by simply pulling on the end of the stick.
+The Vproof Bluetooth Selfie is incredibly streamlined.
+It was both the lightest and smallest (when stowed) selfie stick we tested.
+The simple design features a (non-removable) remote shutter built into the handle, and extensions are made by simply pulling on the end of the stick.
 It performed well relative to its weight during the shake and drop tests, making this product a great option at its price point.
-We found this simplistic option to be the fastest to set up in this review, which could be crucial at a party or on vacation.
+It offers super-fast setup, which is helpful for getting that impromptu shot at a party or on vacation.